 The problem of scale

-Mary Kwan, INSEAD’s Asia Pacific executive education director, says the school’s latest online courses have cracked the retention problem that stymied early MOOCs, by deploying a careful combination of TED-inspired videos, gamification, and interactive features.
+Mary Kwan, INSEAD’s Asia Pacific Executive Education director, says the school’s latest online courses have cracked the retention problem that stymied early MOOCs, by deploying bespoke content packages that might include TED-inspired videos, gamification and group interactions.
 An online module INSEAD designed for salespeople at a household-name tech company has a completion rate of more than 80 percent; course-taker self-reports have attributed €15 million in increased sales revenue to the course so far.

 The big picture

 In Parker’s view, corporate universities and business schools have different but complementary strengths, making them natural partners rather than rivals.
 Collaborating with CUs occurs in several stages: “The first step is to identify key players in the value chain”, Parker says.
 “We work with them to come up with the highest-impact curriculum, which is then tested on smaller groups of people and then, together with the corporate university, we roll it out…We take learnings from that and then we augment it and scale it.”

 If done right, value chain education represents the ideal format for both CUs and B-schools to maximize their impact.
 The ripple effects are felt across the entire corporate ecosystem, Parker says.
 “What one notices is that by using corporate universities, the inter-linkages between upstream and downstream players have actually increased.
 There is much more customer relationship at that point and the entire value chain benefits.”

 Phil Parker is an INSEAD Professor of Marketing and the Chaired Professor of Management Science.
 He is the programme director for Business Strategy for HR Leaders, an Executive Education programme at INSEAD.